Is Cocaine Prevalent in Texas?

 Cocaine derives from the coca plant and is typically mixed with over-the-counter painkillers, sugar, talcum powder, and other substances.
 While this drug can come in various forms, the word cocaine specifically refers to the powder or crystallized form.

-Users of the drug typically snort it, and some may inject it directly into their bloodstream for a quicker but more dangerous high.
-The drug is extremely addictive and overdoses are fairly common, with 411 deaths related to cocaine reported in Texas in a recent year.
+Cocaine is typically snorted, though some users inject it directly into their bloodstream for a quicker but more dangerous high.
+The drug is extremely addictive and overdoses are fairly common, with 886 cocaine-related deaths reported in Texas for the year 2018.

 Is Cocaine Common In Texas?